Elyasin/Popular-Movies/README.md

 ## Instructions

-Insert you API key for TMDb in the corresponding String in the NetworkUtils.java file.
+Insert your API key for TMDb in the corresponding String in the NetworkUtils.java file.

 # License information